googleforgames/agones/CONTRIBUTING.md

 - Remove trailing whitespace.
 Many editors will do this automatically.
 - Ensure any new files have [a trailing newline](https://stackoverflow.com/questions/5813311/no-newline-at-end-of-file)

+## Feature Stages

+Often, new features will need to go through experimental stages so that we can gather feedback and adjust as necessary.

+You can see this project's [feature stage documentation](https://agones.dev/docs/guides/feature-stages/) on the Agones website.

+If you are working on a new feature, you may need to take feature stages into account.
+This should be discussed on a design ticket prior to commencement of work.

 ## Continuous Integration

 Continuous integration is provided by [Google Cloud Container Builder](https://cloud.google.com/container-builder/),